C4M1N/c4m1n/README.md

 - :bookmark_tabs: I like reading and exploring technical content in data sciences or python development.

-- :zap: During my free time, I am interested in Blockchain and new advances in this area.
+- :diamond_shape_with_a_dot_inside: During my free time, I am interested in Blockchain and new advances in this area.

 - :envelope: You can contact me by MP.